The Pros and Cons of High-Cost, Short-Term Lending

 Higher Interest Rates

-Short-term financing comes with higher rates.
+Short-term financing comes with higher rates than longer term loans.
 If you pay them off quickly, you can save money.
 But if you take a full year or more to pay off, then the interest rate could be higher than getting a cash advance from a credit card.

 Possible Early Repayment Penalties

-Some lenders charge you extra fees if you pay your loan off early.
-This can drag out your loan terms, forcing you to pay more over a more extended period.
+Some lenders charge extra fees if you pay your loan off early.
+This can drag out your loan terms, forcing you to pay more over an extended period.

-If a lender charges early repayment penalties, then look for other options as plenty of financing companies don’t charge these fees.
+If a lender charges early repayment penalties, then look for financing companies that don’t charge these fees.

 Business Risks